The Doy Leale McCall Sr. Papers

 Gindrat, Thorington, Winter Family Papers (still undergoing processing).
 Consists of approximately 22,000 personal and business letters, 46 letterpress volumes with more than 15,000 pages of outgoing correspondence, 240 bound ledgers, several original corporate plans, plats and maps, photographs, and other original material.
 For more on the Gindrat / Thorington / Winter family, please click here.

-Malachi Lamar Stabler Sr. Papers (not yet processed).
+Malachi Lamar Stabler Sr. Papers (1885-1949).
 Comprised of 2,800 letter and documents and 5 ledgers.
 M. L. Stabler (1843-1925) and his family ran a very successful mercantile businesses in the South, which was known as Stabler & Sons.
 The business was located in Lower Peach Tree, Alabama, from before the Civil War and into the 20th century.

 Daniel Houston Cram.
 A manuscript entitled "Sketchbook of the Mexican War," comprised of color drawings of sites witnessed during the Mexican War.